 Lily recovered wonderfully.
 Six hours after surgery, she drank from a bottle.
 She spent the next two days back in the CICU, then two more days in a step-down unit before being released to go home on day four after surgery.

 That surgery was the last medical intervention Lily may need.
 A physical therapist came to the home several times a week to help her rebuild her strength and flexibility, and her parents brought her into CHOP every two months for follow-up visits that first year.
-She now comes in once a year to see Jeffrey Boris, MD, an Attending Cardiologist.
+She now comes in once a year.

 “Lily hit every milestone,” says Laura.
 “She crawled early.
 She spoke early.”
 Now, at 7, she’s able to do whatever she wants to do, and that’s quite a lot — gymnastics, ballet and lacrosse this year — and more activities are expected to be added to the mix.